Mesothelioma Lawsuit

 Federal Trust Fund Never Came to Pass

 In 2005, the Fairness in Asbestos Injury Resolution Act (FAIR Act) was proposed, which would have established a federal trust fund to compensate asbestos victims and provide a mechanism for resolving claims more efficiently.
-However, the FAIR Act was not enacted into law, and asbestos litigation has continued to be a major issue in the United States to this day.
+However, the FAIR Act was not enacted into law, and asbestos litigation has continued to be a significant issue in the United States to this day.

 Asbestos Lawsuits in 2023